umdigital/foundation-skeleton/README.md

 ### CSS & JS
 - Place CSS within /styles/*.css to have them autoloaded into the theme
 - Place JavaScript within /scripts/*.js to have them autoloaded into the theme
+- NOTE: The files will be loaded in alphabetical order